Anon-Planet/thgtoa/guide.md

 Let's keep in mind that even 3 letters agencies recommend blocking ads for their internal users in order to improve security[^526].

-If you did not go for the above **personal and not officially recommended options**, the Safer level should still be used with some extra precautions while using some websites: see [Appendix A5: Additional browser precautions with JavaScript enabled].
+If you did not go for the above **personal and not officially recommended options**, the Safer level should still be used with some extra precautions while using some websites: see [Appendix A5: Additional browser precautions with JavaScript enabled:].

 Now, you are really done, and you can now surf the web anonymously from your desktop device.

-# Appendix Z: Online anonymous payments using cryptocurrencies
+# Appendix Z: Online anonymous payments using cryptocurrencies:

 There are many services that you might want to use (VPS hosting, mail hosting, domain names...) but require payment of some kind.